At times it may be necessary to consult with outside agencies to receive specialised expertise.

 Children and Adults with Disabilities 5-19 Support Team

-The School has a designated educational psychologist who visits the school.
+The Academy has a designated educational psychologist who visits the school.
 This enables us to access a range of consultation services, assessment and intervention support as well as training.

 Our Educational Psychologist consults with parents and staff to explore issues that may interfere with a student’s learning.
 Strategies discussed between the people involved in a child’s education are hoped to promote progress and inclusion using knowledge, experience and relevant research.

 In addition to this the school also is able to receive advice and support from the allocated advisory teacher from the CAD 5-19 team.

 |CAMHS (Child and Adolescent Mental Health Service)||

 Where necessary, we are able to refer students to CAMHS directly.
 Parents can also refer to CAMHS via their GP.

 CAMHS provide outpatient assessment and treatment for children and young people with emotional and behavioural difficulties.